aeon-toolkit/aeon-admin/gsoc/application-template.md

 ## What are my other commitments?

 Please let us know if you have other commitments for the summer.
-For example, classes, summer job, etc.
+For example, classes, summer job, etc. Explain how you plan to manage your time to complete the project in the given time frame.

 ## About me (extended)

+A more detailed description of yourself, your background, and your interests.

+## Why did I select `aeon`

+Please explain your motivations for contributing to `aeon`.

 ## Open source contributions and projects

-Let us know if you already made contributions to `aeon` or other open source projects
+Let us know if you already made contributions to `aeon` or other open source projects.
+Include a maximum of three links to pull requests (open or closed), two of which can be `aeon` pull requests.

+If you have not made any contributions yet, please explain why as this is usually a dealbreaker given the amount of quality applicants we receive.

 ## Development Experience

-Let us know if you have related experience, past job etc.
+Let us know if you have related experience, i.e. courses, past job, internships, etc.

 ## Appendix